langdon/summit-2015-lab-15812/labs/chapter3.md

             docker logs $(docker ps -ql)
             curl http://localhost:3306

-  **Note**: the `curl` command does not return useful information but demonstrates a response on the port.
+  **Note**: the `curl` command does not return useful information but demonstrates an appropriate response on the port.

+#should we kill the maria instance before moving on?

 1. Test the Wordpress image to confirm connectivity.
 Additional run options:
   * `--link <name>:<alias>` to link to the database container